Camp Lawton Summer Camp

-3. To instill in the boy a respect for Scouting’s methods and ideals.
+3. To instill in the youth a respect for Scouting’s methods and ideals.

-4. To maintain a ratio that is comparable to an average patrol: eight-ten boys for every patrol guide/instructor.
+4. To maintain a ratio that is comparable to an average patrol: eight-ten youth for every patrol guide/instructor.

-5. To provide an exciting and memorable summer camp experience that motivates boys to be active in their troops and continue in Scouting.
+5. To provide an exciting and memorable summer camp experience that motivates youth to be active in their troops and continue in Scouting.